 Responsible Employee: A responsible employee is one designated for purposes of initiating notice and investigation of alleged violations of this Policy or who has the authority to take action to redress violations of this Policy.
 A responsible employee also is any employee who a person reasonably believes is a responsible employee.
 Responsible employees are required to forward all reports of violations of this Policy to the appropriate Title IX Coordinator.
+Responsible employees also must report to the Title IX Coordinator any information obtained in the course of his/her employment that an act of sexual violence may have been committed against a student or may have occurred on property owned or controlled by the College or on public property within the campus, or immediately adjacent to and accessible from the campus.
 Any employee with supervisory authority is a responsible employee.
+A responsible employee shall not be an employee who, in his/her position at the College, provides services to the campus community as a licensed health care professional, (or the administrative staff of a licensed health care professional), professional counselor, victim support personnel, clergy, or attorney.